Hod HaSharon: Ramatayim

 Ramatayim was founded in July 1925 by immigrants from Poland.
 It was founded on the principle of private initiative.
-Ramatayim was built on two hills connected by a valley, hence the name Ramatayim, literally 'two hills'.
+Ramatayim was built on two hills connected by a valley, hence the name Ramatayim (literally "two hills").
 According to a census conducted in 1931 by the British Mandate authorities, Ramatayim had a population of 180, in 31 houses.
 In 1949, Ramatayim became the first local council to be established in Israel.

-Hadar
+Kfar Hadar

-Hadar was established in 1927 by Yael Leah Eichhorn, a middle-class immigrant from Eastern Europe, who was joined soon after by a group of Italian Jews.
-The land was purchased from the Abou Kishk Bedouin tribe.
-The pioneers decided to build a rural settlement based on citrus crops (hence the village's name, "Hadar" being Hebrew for "citrus").
-In its early years, the farmers of Hadar also engaged in poultry farming.
-According to the 1931 census Hadar had 71 inhabitants, all Jews, in 23 houses.
-In the early 1940s, Yemenite immigrants moved to Hadar, establishing the Shikun Hateymanim quarter, today part of the Gannei Tzvi neighborhood.
-In 1951, Ramatayim and Hadar merged to form Hadar Ramatayim.
+Kfar Hadar was established in 1927 by Yael Leah Eichhorn, a middle-class immigrant from Eastern Europe, who was joined soon thereafter by a group of Italian immigrants.
+The land was purchased from the Abu Kishk Bedouin tribe.
+The pioneers decided to build a rural settlement founded on citrus farming (hence the village's name, "Hadar", Hebrew for "citrus").
+In its early years, the farmers of Kfar Hadar also engaged in poultry farming.
+According to the 1931 census, Kfar Hadar had 71 inhabitants, all Jews, in 23 houses.

+In the early 1940s, Yemenite immigrants moved to Kfar Hadar, establishing the Shikun Hateymanim quarter, today part of the Gannei Tzvi neighborhood.
+In 1951, Ramatayim and Kfar Hadar merged to form Hadar Ramatayim.
 In April 1956, the boundaries of Hadar Ramatayim were extended to include the ma'abara of Ganei Tzvi, established in the end of 1948 Arab–Israeli War as Kfar Nitzahon, and renamed earlier in 1956 after Lord Harry (Tzvi) Morris of Kenwood, a major donor of the Jewish National Fund.

 Ramat Hadar

-Ramat Hadar was established in December 1938 by middle-class immigrants from Nazi Germany, members of the Fifth Aliyah.
+Ramat Hadar was established in December 1938 by middle-class immigrants fleeing from Nazi Germany, members of the Fifth Aliyah.
 Ramat Hadar was built on a hill south of Hadar, near the main road from Petah Tikva to Ramatayim (nowadays road 402).
-The economy of Ramat Hadar was based on small farms, mainly poultry farming, and citrus orchards.
-Ramat Hadar had its own post office between 1959 and 1989.
+The economy of Ramat Hadar was based on small farms, mainly poultry, as well as citrus orchards.
+Ramat Hadar had its own post office from 1959 til 1989.
 In 1963, Ramat Hadar became part of Hadar Ramatayim.